Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/question.md

 <div class="divider"></div>

 ### Reprompt Message
-Remprompt Messages are automatically triggered in case the question was not answered correctly (e.g. with the expected type of input or a validaiton didn't return true).
+Remprompt Messages are automatically triggered in case the question was not answered correctly (for example, with the expected type of input or a validaiton didn't return true).

 The Remprompt can be configured to automatically re-ask the question.